-The University of Wisconsin-Green Bay has established these guidelines and the Policy on Alcohol and Other Drugs consistent with the UW System Operational Policy Gen 35: Drug Free Workplace, Wisconsin Administrative Code, Rules of the Board of Regents of the University of Wisconsin System (UWS 18.09) and existing State of Wisconsin laws (Wisconsin Statute sec.
+The University of Wisconsin-Green Bay has established these guidelines and the Alcohol and Controlled Substance Policy consistent with the Wisconsin Administrative Code, Rules of the Board of Regents of the University of Wisconsin System (UWS 18.09) and existing State of Wisconsin laws (Wisconsin Statute sec.
 125.07).
-UW-Green Bay encourages the responsible use of alcohol, encourages education and a developmental approach.
+UW- Green Bay encourages the responsible use of alcohol, encourages education and a developmental approach.
 Alcoholic beverages should never be the focus of any program or activity.
-All UW-System students and employees are reminded that UW System rules, policies and practices prohibit the unlawful manufacture, distribution, dispensing, possession or use of controlled substances on all university property and work sites.
+All UW System students and employees are reminded that UW System rules, policies and practices prohibit the unlawful manufacture, distribution, dispensing, possession or use of controlled substances on all university properties and work sites.